Avalon-Lab/Leaflet.hotline/README.md

 ## Changelog

+- **0.5.0** - Transform IIFE to simple exported method to be able to use in WebComponent (like LitElement)
 - **0.4.0** - Adds compatibility for Leaflet >1.0.2
 - **0.3.0** - Adds compatibility for Leaflet 1.0.0-rc.1
 - **0.2.0** - Adds `getRGBForValue` method to the hotline layer